mtakeshi1/concurrencytests/concurrency-checker-core/CurrentlyWorkingOn.md

 - injection of ExecutorService / ScheduledExecutorService into @Before and actors
 - better test infrastructure - mostly to detect which classes to inject for the basic tests
 - writing README.md
+- fork mode should take special notice of the  InitialPathBlockedException as the initial scheduler is blind and will assign possibly blocked paths to forks
 - run tests against mutable runtime state
   - it seems that mutable runtime state callbacks can be called from multiple threads?